Wine-Tasting Myth Busting: Wine-Tasting is Fancy & Formal

 Joseph Jewell Wines' tasting room is one of the few open 'til 7pm on weekends

-Owner/winemaker Adrian Manspeaker specializes in Pinot noir (plus a few whites and rose) from some of the best sites in Northern California, but is unassuming and down-to-Earth — just like his stylishly casual tasting room in downtown Forestville.
-Paintings here are all by local artists, walk-ins are welcome (though reservations are suggested), and unlike most area wineries, they’re open until 7 p.m. on Fridays and Saturdays.
+Specializing in Pinot Noir (plus whites and rose) from some of the best sites in Northern California, owner/winemaker Adrian Manspeaker is unassuming and down-to-earth — just like his stylishly casual tasting room in downtown Forestville.
+Paintings here are all by local artists, walk-ins are welcome (though reservations are suggested), and unlike most area wineries, they’re open until 8 p.m. on Fridays.

 Joseph Swan Vineyards